Employment of Conditionally accredited teachers

 These principles have been designed to support quality practice in the utilisation of the Conditional accreditation provisions described in Section 31 of the Teacher Accreditation Act 2004, while acknowledging that issues of employment and remuneration are the remit of the employers (such as schools).

-Conditional accreditation is normally granted by NESA when ITE students enter the final year of their accredited teaching degree.
+Conditional accreditation is normally granted by NESA when initial teacher education (ITE) students have completed a substantial amount of their accredited teaching degree (75% of an undergraduate teaching degree or 50% of a postgraduate/graduate-entry teaching degree).
 ITE students who have been studying full-time therefore are faced with balancing full-time study and employment or negotiating with their ITE provider to alter their intended pattern of study in the final year, although the timing of any offer of employment in the academic semester may prevent this.

 The employment of Conditionally accredited teachers places responsibilities on them, their employers and their ITE providers.
 These principles are an attempt to acknowledge the critical role that both initial and school-based teacher educators (also referred to as supervising teachers) play in the development of ITE students, and specifically those who have Conditional accreditation and are employed.

-These principles also attempt to define the dual position that conditionally accredited teachers who are employed assume, for example, that of early career teacher and teacher education student simultaneously.
+These principles also attempt to define the dual position that Conditionally accredited teachers who are employed assume, i.e. that of early career teacher and teacher education student simultaneously.
 This cohort of teachers should be assisted with developing strategies to maintain personal wellbeing and the ability to make judgements about the balance of work and study to best support their longer-term efficacy as a teacher.

 This professional collaboration between schools and ITE providers could also help to reconcile academic and practitioner knowledge for initial teacher education and help to establish and support sustainable research partnerships between schools and ITE providers.
 Ongoing and committed collaboration, innovation, and effective communication between ITE providers, sectors and schools will be needed to ensure a shared confidence with classroom readiness and high-quality outcomes for Conditionally accredited teachers who are employed at any point in their ITE degree including during the final professional experience (PEX) placement.